ghga-de/ghga-metadata-schema/docs/schema_markdown/PlannedProcess.md

 ## Children

- * [DataTransformation](DataTransformation.md) - A data transformation technique used to analyze and interpret data to gain a better understanding of it.
+ * [DataTransformation](DataTransformation.md) - A DataTransformation technique used to analyze and interpret data to gain a better understanding of it.
  * [Investigation](Investigation.md) - Investigation is the process of carrying out a plan or procedure so as to discover fact or information about the object of study.
- * [ResearchActivity](ResearchActivity.md) - A planned process executed in the performance of scientific research wherein systematic investigations are performed to establish facts and reach new conclusions about phenomena in the world.
+ * [ResearchActivity](ResearchActivity.md) - A PlannedProcess executed in the performance of scientific research wherein systematic Investigations are performed to establish facts and reach new conclusions about phenomena in the world.

 ## Referenced by Class